Daniels (directors): Upcoming projects

 As of 2022, the Daniels have signed a first look TV deal with A24.
 The same year, they also signed a five-year film deal with Universal Pictures.

-The Daniels were on the Time 100 Next list in 2022.
+The duo were on the Time 100 Next list in 2022.

-In March 2023, it was revealed that The Daniel had directed at least one episode of Star Wars: Skeleton Crew (2023).
+In March 2023, it was revealed that the Daniels had directed one episode of Star Wars: Skeleton Crew (2024).

+In February 2024, it was announced that the Daniels' next feature film was scheduled to release on June 12, 2026.
+The following year it was announced that the film had been delayed to an unspecified date after Universal Pictures confirmed that a new film by Steven Spielberg would release on that date.

+In June 2025, it was announced that Paul Dano would write and potentially direct and produce "a high-concept comedy" for Universal Pictures, produced by the Daniels.

 Personal lives

-Kwan was born in Westborough, Massachusetts to a Taiwanese mother and a father from Hong Kong.
-He is married to fellow filmmaker and animator Kirsten Lepore since 2016, and together they have one son.
-Kwan was diagnosed with attention deficit hyperactivity disorder after researching the condition for Everything Everywhere All at Once.
+Kwan was born in Westborough, Massachusetts, to a Taiwanese mother and a father from Hong Kong.
+He has been married to fellow filmmaker and animator Kirsten Lepore since 2016, and together they have one son.
+Kwan was diagnosed with attention deficit hyperactivity disorder after researching the condition for Everything Everywhere All At Once.

 Scheinert was born and raised in Birmingham, Alabama, the son of Becky and Ken Scheinert.
 He attended Oak Mountain Elementary and Middle School, and was a student at the advanced magnet program Jefferson County International Baccalaureate School at the campus of Shades Valley High School.

-In 2023, he stated that in his youth he dressed in drag.
+In 2023, the Daniels won the Emerson College EVVY Alumni Award of Distinction.